Languages

 Default language

-The default language is the language that will be prioritized during auto-translation.
-It will be used as a fallback language for translation in translation hosting.
-In the 'Translations' tab it will be shown as a source language.
+The default language has a special role in the project, and it is used in a few different ways.
+It is the language that will be prioritized during auto-translation process, it will be used as a fallback language for translation in translation hosting, and it will be treated as a source language in some areas of the application to display additional information.

 default language